draveness/DKNightVersion/README.md

 # DSNightVersion
-A lightweight framework adding night version to your app.
+A light weight framework adds night version to your app.

 [![Build Status](https://travis-ci.org/Draveness/DKNightVersion.png)](https://travis-ci.org/Draveness/DKNightVersion)

 # Installation with CocoaPods

 [CocoaPods](https://cocoapods.org/) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like DKNightVersion in your projects.
 See the [Get Started section](https://cocoapods.org/#get_started) for more details.